Azure/azureml-template/README.md

 }
 ```

-In your repository, navigate to Settings > Secrets > New Secret.
+In your repository, navigate to "Settings > Secrets > New Secret".
 Name the secret `AZ_CREDS` and paste the json output from above.
+This is used in the Azure login action in the GitHub Actions.

 ## Contents